cablelabs/Streamlined_Onboarding_Demo/docs/Build.md

 This section provides a cursory overview of what's required to build, configure, and run the demo from scratch.
-This demo assumes the use of the lightswitch device running on a Raspberry Pi, and interacting with it via the web-based OBT.
+This demo assumes the use of the lightswitch device running on a Raspberry Pi, and interacting with it via the OBT.

 This involves the following high-level steps: